Childhood Eczema Challenge Grant

 Insightful proposals that identify, quantify, or aim to reduce aspects of pediatric eczema burden that negatively affect patient or family/caregiver quality of life (including lifestyle, academic, occupational, or economic impacts) based on patient population, treatment approach, etc.

 Novel investigations into the potential risk factors and strategies of primary eczema prevention in the pediatric population.

-Priority will be given to proposals that focus on clinical or translational research and are broadly applicable.
-Proposals that include basic research will be accepted, however they should be combined with a significant clinical or translational component.
+Priority will be given to proposals that focus on clinical or translational research, are broadly applicable, and include a patient-centered or comparative effectiveness framework.
+Applications that support NEA’s and PeDRA’s commitment to advancing equity, diversity, and inclusion across all facets of their organizations and research are encouraged.
+Proposals that include basic research will be accepted, however, they should be combined with a significant clinical or translational component.
 Proposals related to the development or enhancement of mobile apps will not be accepted.

 Number of Awards

 One (1) Challenge Grant is available for the 2022 funding cycle.
 This is a one‐year non‐renewable grant, with an expected start date of January 1, 2023.

 Early and mid‐career investigators (Associate Professor level or below and within 15 years of finishing training) are eligible to apply.
 Applicants need not be trained in pediatric dermatology but must hold the degree of MD and/or PhD (or equivalent) and be eligible to apply for grants under the guidelines of their host institution.
 Applications may be submitted by either a single investigator or multiple investigators at multiple institutions.
 Applicants need not be United States citizens and the research need not be conducted in the United States.
 Applicants may not hold current R‐level funding from NIH (or equivalent) as PI or Co‐PI, however recipients of past or current NEA and/or PeDRA grants are eligible to apply.